-- Certified true copy of passports of all company members
+- A certified true copy of the passports of all company members

-- Certified true copy of address proofs of all company members
+- A certified true copy of address proofs of all company members

 - Business details such as services, sectors, and major operating countries

-Tip #2 – Picking a good e-commerce platform and right target market
+Picking a good e-commerce platform and the right target market

-In order to run your e-commerce business smoothly, you’ll need a powerful and user-friendly e-commerce platform.
+To run your e-commerce business smoothly, you’ll need a powerful and user-friendly e-commerce platform.
 You will need to choose the right e-commerce platform for your website.
-There are a number of e-commerce platforms available, and each has its own strengths and weaknesses.
-You’ll need to evaluate your specific needs in order to choose best one.

-Shopify is a popular option for businesses of all sizes, an easy-to-set-up option as well.
-Others go for establishing their own shop combined with having a great promotion strategy on various marketplaces – namely Amazon, Lazada.
+Shopify is a popular option for businesses of all sizes, and an easy-to-set-up option as well.
+Others go for establishing their shop combined with having a great promotion strategy on various marketplaces – namely Amazon, and Lazada.